 For example, suppose your application's domain name is

 Acquia may require verification of your DNS TXT record.
 If that is the case, the verification will be sent with a hash value.

 An Acquia Cloud application can use an Elastic IP Address (EIPs) in order to have a static IP address assigned to its server instance.
 Without an Elastic IP, your instances' IP addresses are subject to change at any time as the underlying hardware is relaunched or replaced.
 For most purposes, that doesn't make a difference for Acquia Cloud applications.
 However, you might want to use EIPs if it is important to you to maintain the same IP address, for example, so that you can add them to a whitelist, integrate them with a Single-Sign-On (SSO) solution, or use a third-party service that requires a static IP address.

-Using EIPs can reduce your flexibility if you need additional server capacity to meet increased application traffic.
-While the Acquia Operations team can quickly provision new instances for your application in response to demand, the additional instances can't be brought into service until the new EIPs associated with them can be added to your whitelist or other system.
+For Acquia Cloud Enterprise customers, using EIPs can reduce your flexibility if you need additional server capacity to meet increased application traffic.
+While Acquia can quickly provision new instances for your application in response to demand, the additional instances can't be brought into service until the new EIPs associated with them can be added to your whitelist or other system.

 Changes to IP address

-If you have an existing application hosted on Acquia Cloud Enterprise and you move it to Acquia Cloud Shield with VPN, your IP address will change.
-This includes any elastic IP addresses (EIPs).
-IP addresses cannot be moved into or out of a VPC.
+If you have an existing application that is hosted on Acquia Cloud Enterprise and you move the application to Acquia Cloud Shield with VPN, your IP address will change (which includes any elastic IP addresses (EIPs)).
+IP addresses cannot be moved into or out of a Virtual Private Cloud (VPC).

-As a result, when you set up your application in Acquia Cloud Shield with VPN, you need to point the DNS records of your application to the new IP address within the VPC.
-See Acquia Cloud Shield.
+As a result, when you set up your application in Acquia Cloud Shield with VPN, you need to point the DNS records of your application to the new IP address in the VPC.
+For more information, see Acquia Cloud Shield.